jc3265/JavaPractice/README.md

 # JavaPractice
-Some of the practice java problems
+Some of the practice java problems for the ACM Competition